Fermi-surface transformation across the pseudogap critical point of the cuprate superconductor La$_{1.6-x}$Nd$_{0.4}$Sr$_{x}$CuO$_4$: Discussion

 \subsection{Other scenarios}

 A number of theoretical scenarios have been proposed to account for the pseudogap phase of cuprate superconductors.
 In some, the pseudogap phase is a state that breaks a symmetry.
-For example, $d$-density-wave order breaks translational symmetry with the same $Q$ vector as the commensurate AF state, and therefore produces the same reduced Brillouin zone, Fermi surface pockets (as in Fig.~11) and associated loss of 1.0 hole per Cu atom.\cite{DDW} Calculations for this state show that the Hall number drops sharply at \pstar.\cite{DDW-Hall}
+For example, $d$-density-wave order breaks translational symmetry with the same $Q$ vector as the commensurate AF state, and therefore produces the same reduced Brillouin zone, Fermi-surface pockets (as in Fig.~11), and associated loss of 1.0 hole per Cu atom [\onlinecite{Chakravarty2002}].
+Calculations for this state show that the Hall number drops sharply at \pstar [\onlinecite{Chakravarty2001}].

 Scenarios without broken translational symmetry could also apply.
-In the YRZ model,\cite{YRZ} umklapp scattering derived from the Mott insulator, occurring along a line in $k$~space that coincides with the AF Brillouin zone, causes a transformation of the Fermi surface that results in small nodal hole pockets with $n = p$, but these are now confined to one side of the umklapp line / AF zone boundary.
+In the Yang, Rice, and Zang (YRZ) model [\onlinecite{Yang2006}], umklapp scattering derived from the Mott insulator, occurring along a line in $k$~space that coincides with the AF Brillouin zone, causes a transformation of the Fermi surface that results in small nodal hole pockets with $n = p$, but these are now confined to one side of the umklapp line/AF zone boundary.
 There is also a regime of small coexisting antinodal electron pockets immediately below \pstar.
-Calculations of \nH~vs $p$ in the YRZ model yield excellent agreement with experimental data.\cite{Storey2016}
+Calculations of \nH~vs $p$ in the YRZ model yield good agreement with experimental data [\onlinecite{Storey2016}].

-In the FL* model \cite{FL*} and in DMFT solutions to the Hubbard model,\cite{Sakai2009} small nodal hole pockets also appear without broken symmetry, but their location is not pinned to the AF zone boundary.
+In the FL* model [\onlinecite{FL*}] and in DMFT solutions to the Hubbard model [\onlinecite{Sakai2009}] , small nodal hole pockets also appear without broken symmetry, but their location is not pinned to the AF zone boundary.